 The AP shall accept the DSO enablement request and follow the procedure defined in 37.X (Procedure for operating mode and parameter updates).

-The Offered 80 MHz DSO Subband field is not included in the management response frame, if the AP transmits the management response frame.
+The Offered 80 MHz DSO Subband field shall not be included in the management response frame, if the AP transmits the management response frame.

-Not the default 80 MHz DSO subband, and AP’s offered 80 MHz DSO subband is different than non-AP STA’s preferred 80 MHz DSO subband but within the non-AP STA’s supported 80 MHz subband(s), then:
+Not the default 80 MHz DSO subband, and AP’s offered 80 MHz DSO subband is different from the non-AP STA’s preferred 80 MHz DSO subband but within the non-AP STA’s supported 80 MHz subband(s), then:

-AP shall accept the DSO enablement request and shall transmit the management response frame before the expiration of the transition timeout.
-The Offered 80 MHz DSO Subband field is included in the management response frame.
+The AP shall accept the DSO enablement request and shall transmit the management response frame before the expiration of the transition timeout.
+The Offered 80 MHz DSO Subband field shall be included in the management response frame.

-The non-AP STA that receives the management response frame, shall accept AP’s offered 80 MHz DSO subband and transmit a confirmation management frame when it is ready to operate in the offered 80 MHz DSO subband.
-In such a case, DSO mode is enabled immediately after the acknowledgment to the confirmation management frame.
+The non-AP STA that receives the management response frame, shall accept the AP’s offered 80 MHz DSO subband and transmit a confirmation management frame when it is ready to operate in the offered 80 MHz DSO subband.
+In this case, DSO mode is enabled immediately after the acknowledgment to the confirmation management frame.

-Not the default 80 MHz DSO subband, and AP’s offered 80 MHz DSO subband is different than non-AP STA’s preferred 80 MHz DSO subband and it is not within the non-AP STA’s supported 80 MHz subband(s), then:
+Not the default 80 MHz DSO subband, and AP’s offered 80 MHz DSO subband is different from the non-AP STA’s preferred 80 MHz DSO subband and is not within the non-AP STA’s supported 80 MHz subband(s), then:

-AP shall accept the DSO enablement request and shall transmit the management response frame before the expiration of the transition timeout.
-The Offered 80 MHz DSO Subband field is included in the management response frame.
+The AP shall accept the DSO enablement request and shall transmit the management response frame before the expiration of the transition timeout.
+The Offered 80 MHz DSO Subband field shall be included in the management response frame.

-The non-AP STA that receives the management response frame may reject AP’s offered 80 MHz DSO subband by transmiting a confirmation management frame.
+The non-AP STA that receives the management response frame may reject the AP’s offered 80 MHz DSO subband by transmiting a confirmation management frame.

 Text to be adopted ends here.